nitesharora21/nitesharora21/README.md

 I love building multi-threaded, event-driven systems that coordinate complex workflows across hundreds of machines.
 Dynamic resource allocation, load balancing across heterogeneous hardware, and achieving sub-second latency in orchestration layers gets me excited.
 My sweet spot is designing schedulers that intelligently distribute workload while maintaining 99.8%+ uptime.

 **ML-Powered Infrastructure Optimization**
 Applying machine learning to real infrastructure problems is where I thrive.
-I've built [TimeBox](https://blogs.cisco.com/innovation/optimizing-cloud-resources-reducing-your-carbon-footprint-with-timebox) — a time-series forecasting system using gradient boosting for workload prediction.
+I've built [TimeBox](https://blogs.cisco.com/innovation/optimizing-cloud-resources-reducing-your-carbon-footprint-with-timebox) — a time-series forecasting system using genetic algorithm for workload prediction.
 I'm passionate about using Random Forests, ensemble methods, and distributed training to solve capacity planning and predictive quality problems at scale.

 **CI/CD Pipeline Architecture**
-Pre-commit and post-commit validation systems fascinate me.
-I build tools that integrate 50+ downstream systems, orchestrate parallel validation paths, and provide sub-linear scaling characteristics.
+I currently work as a senior software engineer in Cisco and build tools that integrate 50+ downstream systems, orchestrate parallel validation paths, and provide sub-linear scaling characteristics.
 The challenge of making complex pipelines feel instantaneous to developers is what drives me.

 **Cryptographic Fingerprinting & Security**
 I've designed systems that encode intellectual capital through one-way fingerprinting for ML model ingestion.
 Working with crypto libraries to build tamper-proof telemetry pipelines that feed into defect prediction models is incredibly satisfying.
 [Patent awarded](https://patents.google.com/patent/US20210326412A1/en) for this work.

 **ETL & Data Pipeline Engineering**
-Building asynchronous data pipelines that consolidate multi-source streams into unified models is my bread and butter.
-I love the challenge of parsing, cleaning, and transforming heterogeneous data at scale — turning 6-day manual processes into 10-second automated ones.
+Building asynchronous data pipelines that consolidate multi-source streams into unified models.
+I've successfully built from scratch multiple tools, end-to-end requiring parsing, cleaning, and transforming heterogeneous data at scale — and in one project, turning 6-day manual processes into 10-second automated ones.

 ---